Skip to main content

 VC Firms in San Francisco

-San Francisco remains the epicenter of venture capital in North America.
-The city and broader Bay Area host roughly 420 active venture firms managing approximately $315 billion in combined assets under management.
-This concentration is unmatched anywhere globally.
-The VC landscape has shifted considerably over the past 24 months.
+8 VC firms in San Francisco profiled here, managing approximately $315 billion combined.
+Sequoia Capital ($55.7B), Andreessen Horowitz ($52B+), Khosla Ventures ($30-35B), Bessemer ($15B+), and Greylock ($10-15B) anchor the top tier.
+The broader Bay Area hosts roughly 420 active venture firms.
 AI and machine learning investments now represent nearly 28% of all venture funding in the region, up from 8% in 2019.
 Biotech follows at 18%, SaaS at 16%, and cleantech at 11%.
-Mega-funds dominate the scene—Sequoia Capital, Andreessen Horowitz, and Benchmark remain gravitational centers.
-Geographic arbitrage no longer justifies Bay Area presence exclusively, but San Francisco still captures 38% of all Western U.S. venture capital deployment.
-Follow-on investments now represent 44% of total venture activity versus 28% a decade ago, suggesting funds are doubling down on winners rather than casting wide nets.
+Mega-funds dominate: Sequoia, a16z, and Benchmark remain gravitational centers.
+San Francisco still captures 38% of all Western US venture capital deployment.
+Follow-on investments represent 44% of total venture activity versus 28% a decade ago, showing funds are doubling down on winners rather than casting wide nets.

 AUM